MelYasuda/WordCounter.Solution/README.md

   ==>The input value is an empty string because it checks if the string is empty.

-2. The program splits the string into a list by spaces input > "google apple" output > {"google", "apple"}
+2. The program splits the string into an array by spaces input > "google apple" output > {"google", "apple"}

   ==>The input value is "google apple" to test if the method splits a string with more than two words by spaces

-3. The program checks if the list has more than two words input > {"google"}
+3. The program checks if the array has more than two words input > {"google"}
   output > "Enter more than two words"